sws2apps/sws2apps-docs/organized/docs/troubleshooting/common-errors.md

 ![Unsupported browser](./img/unsupported-browser.png)

-You might be using using an unsupported browser or very outdated version.
-Please check if your browser is up to date, or try to use another browser to see if this solves your problem.
+You might be using an unsupported browser or a very outdated version.
+Please check if your browser is up to date, or try using another browser to see if this solves your problem.

+Also, be aware that private or incognito modes can prevent the app from locally storing necessary data.
+The Organized app needs to store some data in your browser to work properly, and private modes prevent this.
+For example, Private mode in Firefox or Incognito mode in Chromium-based browsers may not let Organized save the data on your device, making it impossible for the app to function.

+Don't worry – we are not talking about the Organized team getting your data.
+It's only for the Organized app to work on your local device and store needed information inside your browser without sending the data outside.
+This data is only used for you to have all your congregation info, schedules, and assignments, and to keep the app running smoothly.
+All your congregation data is safe and is not shared with anyone else.

 ## JavaScript is disabled